civican/legisinfo/44-1/bills/C-21/bill_text.md

 revoke an individual's licence if there is reasonable grounds to suspect that they engaged in an act of domestic violence or stalking or if they become subject to a protection order;

-authorize the issuance, in certain circumstances, of a conditional licence for the purposes of sustenance or employment;
+authorize the issuance, in certain circumstances, of a conditional licence for the purposes of sustenance;

 authorize, in certain circumstances, the Commissioner of Firearms, the Registrar of Firearms or a chief firearms officer to disclose certain information to a law enforcement agency for the purpose of an investigation or prosecution related to the trafficking of firearms;